cisagov/manage.get.gov/docs/operations/data_migration.md

 they manage.
 The registrar stores very few fields about a domain except for its name, so it could be straightforward to import the exported list of domains from Verisign's `escrow_domains.daily.dotgov.GOV.txt`.
-It doesn't appear that that table stores a flag for active or inactive, so every domain in the file can be imported into our system as `is_active=True`.
+It doesn't appear that that table stores a flag for active or inactive.

 An example Django management command that can load the delimited text file from the daily escrow is in